 (c) Increases in net primary production will occur in the Arctic and Antarctic as a consequence of decreased ice cover.

-71. Future trends in coastal upwelling regions are less certain owing to interactions between upwelling favourable winds and upper ocean warming and their effects on the relative abundancethe different.
+64. (71.)
+Future trends for coastal upwelling regions are less certain owing to interactions between upwelling favourable winds and upper ocean warming and their effects on the relative abundances of species distributed throughout these regions.

-73. It is predicted that there will be an increase in the frequency and severity of marine heatwaves in the coming decades, even if emission reduction targets established under the Paris Agreement are met.
+65. (73.)
+Climate models project increased frequency and severity of marine heatwaves in the coming decades, even if emission reduction targets established under the Paris Agreement are met.
 This warming could eliminate key biogenic habitats in coastal regions of temperate and high-latitude seas worldwide and affect reef ecosystems, kelp forests and seagrasses, with damage to an unknown extent.

+66. (67.)
+Future projected declines in coral abundance (including cold-water corals) will reduce the habitat available to commercially significant species, reducing carbon sequestration in deep waters and eliminating potential genetic resources.

-76. Stock assessment and fisheries management will increase participation in decision-making, leading to more sustainable outcomes.
+67. (76.)
+Stock assessment and fisheries management will increase participation in decision-making, leading to more sustainable outcomes.
 Many stocks are expected to be rebuilt at the decade scale while past impacts on biodiversity will recover over longer time scales.

-77. High-seas fisheries are expected to improve with regard to enforcing catch limits, observer coverage, by-catch and discard control.
+68. (77.)
+High-seas fisheries are expected to improve with regard to enforcing catch limits, observer coverage, by-catch and discard control.
 World Trade Organization negotiations on the elimination of illegal, unreported or unregulated fishing, including subsidies to fishing vessels, were expected to finish by 2020 but are still under discussion.
 Both developments will reduce fishing pressure on marine ecosystems.

-80. Deep-water seabed mineral resources, with some exceptions, are typically located far from human communities.
-Thus, the social impacts of their exploitation may be less than those of terrestrial mining.
+69. (80.)
+Deep-water seabed mineral resources can belocated far from human communities and as a result the social implications of their exploitation may be considered to be less than those of terrestrial mining.
 However, significant concerns exist about possible environmental impacts, including loss of biodiversity and ecosystem services, including the role of the deep ocean in climate regulation.

-VI Knowledge and capacity gaps : 3, 6A, 6B, 7B, 7O, 8A, 21, 26, 27, 28
+Knowledge and capacity gaps

+(Chapters: 3, 6A, 6B, 7B, 7O, 8A, 21, 26, 27, 28)